I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_gpio_query_active_interrupts_parameters.md

 `EnabledMask`

 A ULONG64 variable to which the GPIO controller driver writes a 64-bit mask to indicate which interrupt pins are enabled in the specified bank.
 A bit in the mask that is set to 1 identifies a pin that is configured as an interrupt and that is enabled.
 All other bits in the mask are 0.
 If N is the number of pins in this bank, the pins are numbered 0 to N–1.
 Bit 0 (the least significant bit) in the mask represents pin 0, bit 1 represents pin 1, and so on.

+`ActiveMask`

+A ULONG64 variable to which the GPIO controller driver writes a 64-bit mask to indicate which interrupt pins are active in the specified bank.
+A bit in the mask that is set to 1 identifies a pin that is configured as an interrupt and that is active.
+All other bits in the mask are 0.

 ## Remarks
 The <i>QueryActiveParameters</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439395">CLIENT_QueryActiveInterrupts</a> event callback function is a pointer to a caller-allocated <b>GPIO_QUERY_ACTIVE_INTERRUPTS_PARAMETERS</b> structure.
 This function queries only GPIO pins that are configured as interrupt inputs.
 All other GPIO pins in the specified bank are represented as zeros in the <b>EnabledMask</b> and <b>ActiveMask</b> members of the structure.